FerdinandRUFF/assignment-1/README.md

 # assignment-1

-Assignment 2 of Computerbasiertes Entwerfen. <br />
+Assignment 1 of Computerbasiertes Entwerfen. <br />
 Author: Ferdinand Ruff.<br />
-Description: A recursive tree creation that makes the user feel like they walk through an alley of trees. <br />
+Description: in my creation the user can modify two diiferent primitiv types of geometries.
+The user can change the amout of objects in x and y direction as well as their size, outlines and rotation of the objects.<br />